 Many hostels are independently owned and can range from large city hostels with bars to the smaller alpine lodges and chalets located in popular ski resorts.
 The Austrian Youth Hostel Association has over 100 hostels in various regions around the country.
 It is advisable to book your hostel in advance especially during peak season.

-Another good way to find accommodation while backpacking Austria is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in Austria is by checking booking.com.
+On their site, you’ll find hotels, homestays, hostels, and other unique accommodation.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Austria.

 There are around 500 campsites in Austria, with around 160 sites equipped for winter camping.
 Camping grounds are exceptionally clean but are a bit more expensive than other countries in Central Europe.